wontonst/twilio-sms-unity/README.md

-# twilio-sms-unity
-ultra light Twilio SMS api library for Unity
+# Simple Interface for using Twilio SMS on Unity

+1. Add the TwilioMessaging Monobehaviour to an object.
+2. Populate the public fields appropriately.
+3. Call SendSMS()